jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ---
 ## Explanation
 - This feeder/master structure is also useful for risk management.
 If the master fund has a volatility of 20%, the feeder fund can have half the volatility by investing half the money in the master fund and the other half in money market funds.
-- The master fund has a poopl of money, and this is where all the trades are carried out.
+- The master fund has a pool of money, and this is where all the trades are carried out.
 - The fund has an Investment Management Agreement (IMA) with the management company.
 The MC provides investment services, including strategy development, implementation, and trading.
 This is where all the employees work.
 - The master fund is typically organized as a partnership, where the feeder funds are the limited partners, and the general partner is the company that owns the management company.
 (E.g. JP Morgan Chase and Jp Morgan Chase Investment Management).